 This is only the beginning of how setting used properly within the structure of your novel can help you rewrite a novel that readers will love.

-You can see in the screenshot above that Feedback will get you thinking about different elements of setting and how they fit into the structure of your novel.
+You can see in the screenshot above that Fictionary will get you thinking about different elements of setting and how they fit into the structure of your novel.